Who we are

 kate hudson

 By training a historian, she was awarded a doctorate by the School of Slavonic and East European Studies, University of London, and worked in the field of eastern Europe and post-communist politics.
-She was Head of Social and Policy Studies at London South Bank University from 2003 to 2010 when she took up her current post at CND.
+She was Head of Social and Policy Studies at London South Bank University from 2003 to 2010 when she took up her post at CND.

 Read more